Protecting Your Business

 - Unique user permission with dual control

-- Check fraud detection via Positive Pay
+- Check and Payment fraud detection via Positive Pay

 - Company administrator controls